 A side note about docs and why they aren't prescribing these Covid meds…

 I went to our family doc this morning, it was the first time I've seen him in 5 years–thank you Lord for good health and the natural healing remedies that have kept us out of there!
-I went to get a lovely wart on my wrist removed.
+I went to get a lovely wart on my wrist frozen off.
 (Yes I DID try these natural wart remedies, which have worked for me before, but this was a stubborn one.)
-He's been our doc for 20 years so we had a great chat as we always do, for 20 minutes or more, about both our kids, his parents, Covid stuff, etc. I've always felt like he was more a friend than our doc.
+He's been our doc for 20 years so we had a great chat as we always do, for 20 minutes or more, about our kids, his parents, Covid stuff, etc. I've always felt like he was more a friend than our doc.
 He's used to me so I asked, “Do you prescribe Ivermectin or Hydroxychloroquine when needed for Covid?”
 He said no because he hasn't seen any data on it.
 I asked if his higher ups wouldn't let him?
 He said it's not that they wouldn't let him, they just don't encourage it, but that they do use “BAM” IV therapy (Bamlanivimab Antibody Infusion Therapy) IF patients meet certain high-risk criteria.
 He told me a sad story about a patient and her sister who died from Covid and I said, “Aren't you tempted to try these meds?
 And isn't it sad that I've seen multiple studies about their effectiveness, yet you haven't heard anything about them due to all of the censorship and politics?
 Why are there two entirely separate worlds getting totally different information?!”
 He totally agreed how wrong that is and said it should be about healthcare, not politics.
 Plus he said he'd check out the Frontline Doctors site!
 I truly love this guy, he's SO COOL about putting up with me.
 On the way out I thanked him for that as I always do, and for how he offers me “all the things” (vaccines, mammograms, etc.), but never pressures me and doesn't seem to care if I decline.
 I asked, “Do you have other patients like me?”
 He answered, “Yes, a few.
-I don't see myself as a ‘Paternal' type of doc, where you have to do what I say.
+But I don't see myself as a ‘Paternal' type of doc, where you have to do what I say.
 I see us as a team.
 I did my job to tell you what I recommend and you can do what you want.”
 I said, “You are RARE and I'm so grateful!”
 (Yes I wish he was more on board with me on stuff, but this is second best: even though we're not on the same page, we can discuss it and agree to disagree.)

 Before we dig into how my friend found a doc to prescribe the Covid meds, first you HAVE to watch this video: Why aren't we talking about how to TREAT Covid?